-For three consecutive years, the College has received the GFOA's highest budget award.
-The latest recognition was received from the GFOA on March 15, 2021.
-On that date the College was presented with the Distinguished Budget Presentation Award for its June 30, 2021-2025 budget document, along with a Certificate of Recognition for Budget Preparation to the Budget and Financial Planning Department.
+For five consecutive years, the College has received the GFOA's highest budget award.
+The latest recognition was received from the GFOA on September 23, 2022.
+On that date the College was presented with the Distinguished Budget Presentation Award for its June 30, 2023-2027 budget document, along with a Certificate of Recognition for Budget Preparation to the Budget and Financial Planning Department.
 The awards are valid for a period of one year only.
-The College believes its current budget document continues to conform to program requirements, and we are submitting it to the GFOA to determine its eligibility for another award.
 The continued participation in the program represents the College's support of best practices in community college budgeting and a commitment to budget process excellence.